 Because it is possible for someone to injure themselves while practising dynamic meditation, you will need to make sure that whatever meditation insurance you get covers such injuries (otherwise you could end up on the receiving end of a very hefty lawsuit which will completely obliterate your business).

 Pick the type you wish to teach and focus on that type.
 If you are teaching beginners, you might instead choose to give basic instruction on a variety of techniques.

-How To Teach Meditation Step 3: To Be A Good Teacher, Be A Good Student.
+How To Become A Meditation Teacher Step 3: To Be A Good Teacher, Be A Good Student.

 It is important that you have properly studied before you teach.
 You wouldn’t want to lean piano from someone who hasn’t leaned to play the piano; meditation students want to know that their teacher knows what they are talking about.

 If you are unable to discuss other techniques with your students, they are unlikely to take you seriously and they probably won’t return another lesson.
 Finding a student can be hard work, so it’s just as well that you do everything to ensure that any student you find wants to return for more lessons.
 Knowing your subject thoroughly is a huge part of this.

 Have you learnt the various techniques?
 Have you studied the history?
 Have you been to seminars or taken lessons with meditation masters?
 Have you studied under these spiritual gurus?
 What qualifies you to teach?

 Your experience gives you credibility as a meditation teacher.
 It helps to create a positive perception of your teaching, equating to your students’ desire to continue to lean from you.
 The only way to ensure repeat visits from a student, and thereby to steadily increase your business, is to make sure that you know what you are talking about.